The Hairy Ball Problem is PPAD-Complete: Introduction

 \subsection{Other related work}

 Banach's Fixed Point Theorem~\cite{banach1922} says that a {\em contraction map} has a unique fixpoint.
 Its corresponding computational problem {\sc Contraction}, is to find a fixed point of a given contraction map.
-Some versions of {\sc Contraction} have been shown complete for CLS, a subclass of PPAD \cite{daskalakis2011continuous,daskalakis2018converse,fearnley2018end}.
+Some versions of {\sc Contraction} have been shown complete for CLS, a subclass\footnote{A very recent result~\cite{FearnleyGHS-gradient} shows that, in fact, CLS = PPAD $\cap$ PLS.} of PPAD \cite{daskalakis2011continuous,daskalakis2018converse,fearnley2017cls}.
 The search for Brouwer fixpoints (including discretised versions of Brouwer functions) is PPAD-complete for most variants of the problem~\cite{papadimitriou1994complexity,chen2009complexity}, which is why we say the HBT is ``Brouwer-like''.
 Finally --- in contrast --- the computational problem of searching for a Borsuk-Ulam solution is PPA-complete~\cite{aisenberg20152}.
-Other topological existence results that have PPA-complete search problems include the Hobby-Rice theorem~\cite{FRGstoc2018} and the Ham Sandwich Theorem~\cite{FRG2018}.
+Other topological existence results that have PPA-complete search problems include the Hobby-Rice theorem~\cite{FRGstoc2018} and the Ham Sandwich Theorem~\cite{FRGstoc2019}.